 Examples of what I do

-What could the future of development cooperation look like?
+What could the future of international development look like?
 Which future scenario is the most desirable?
-What does this mean for Dutch development organisations?
+What does this mean for the strategy development by Dutch development organizations?
 Various stakeholders from the Dutch development sector went to work with these questions.
 Perspectivity designed and facilitated the six-months-long process.

-How do we sustainably make use of the water resources of the Zambezi valley?
+How do we make use of the water resources of the Zambezi valley taking sustainability into account?
 This is the key question of a project of the Delft University of Technology (TU Delft) in collaboration with the Agency for the Zambezi Valley and eight institutes for higher education in Mozambique.
 The project, sponsored by Nuffic, aims to increase the (educational) capacity around integral water management in the Zambezi valley.
 The TU Delft consciously chooses not to fly in experts, but rather to tackle the issue from the bottom-up with directly involved local stakeholders.
-Perspectivity was asked to support them in this.
+Perspectivity was asked to facilitate this.